Digital documents (e.g., Word, PowerPoint, and PDF files) are required to meet Web Content Accessibility Guidelines (WCAG) 2.1 standards.

 Without intentional actions, most digital files are not accessible out-of-the-box.
 This page lists ways to make several common file types more accessible.

 Minimizing the use of hosted documents, especially PDFs, is the single best thing you can do to improve the accessibility (and overall user experience) of your digital content and services.
-Whenever possible, add content directly to your website instead of uploading documents.
-Many departments have institutional inertia and resist this change; here are some reasons to stop uploading documents:
+Whenever possible, add content directly to a website instead of uploading documents.

 Creating Accessible PDFs is a lot of work for poor results

 Making PDFs accessible is time-consuming and laborious, and even the most accessible PDFs are less accessible than properly formatted web pages.
 All PDFs require manual review and revisions before they can be uploaded and published.
-Even if the source document (like Microsoft Word) is formatted perfectly, and Word's accessibility check reports no errors, you will need to make manual changes within Adobe Acrobat Pro after you export it to a PDF.
+Even if the source document (like Microsoft Word) is formatted perfectly, you will likely need to make manual changes within Adobe Acrobat Pro after you export the file to PDF format.

 PDFs are not mobile-friendly